fahmizainal17/contour-mapper-app/README.md

 ## Usage Guide
 1. **Launch the App**:
-   - Run `streamlit run app.py` and open the provided URL in your browser.
+   - Run `streamlit run main.py` and open the provided URL in your browser.

 2. **Define an Area**:
-   - **Option 1**: Upload a GeoJSON file with a polygon using the file uploader.
+   - **Option 1**: Upload a GeoJSON file with a polygon using the file uploader (see "Uploading GeoJSON Data" screenshot).
-   - **Option 2**: Draw a polygon or rectangle on the map using the Leaflet Draw toolbar.
+   - **Option 2**: Draw a polygon or rectangle on the map using the Leaflet Draw toolbar (see "Map with Selected Area" screenshot).
 Click the Export button to save the area as GeoJSON.

 3. **Generate Contours**:
    - Adjust the "Grid Resolution" (smaller values = higher resolution, slower processing) and "Contour Levels" (number of contour lines).
-   - Click "Generate Contours" to fetch elevation data and create contour lines.
+   - Click "Generate Contours" to fetch elevation data and create contour lines (see "Elevation Grid" and "Contour Visualization" screenshots).
-   - Download the generated DXF file or upload it to Supabase.
+   - Download the generated DXF file (see "DXF Output in Viewer" screenshot) or upload it to Supabase (see "Uploading DXF Files to Supabase" screenshot).

 4. **View Debug Logs**:
    - Check the sidebar for debug logs, which include information about the process (e.g., fetched elevations, contour levels, DXF file size).